Close Menu

 “I don’t think that the SEU on this occasion was caused by our local, occasionally grumpy star.
 This strike happened on a day when no relevant space weather activity was observed,” explains Juha-Pekka Luntama, ESA’s Head of Space Weather.

-“Based on a discussion with our colleagues in the Flight Control Team, it looks like that the anomaly was triggered by charged particles trapped in the radiation belts around Earth.”
+“Based on a discussion with our colleagues in the Flight Control Team, it looks like the anomaly was triggered by charged particles trapped in the radiation belts around Earth.”

 The Van Allen radiation belts are two doughnut-shaped regions encircling Earth, where energetic charged particles are trapped inside Earth’s magnetic field.
 Their properties vary according to solar activity and they represent a hazard to satellites and humans in space that pass through them.
-Because the lowest point of Integral’s orbit is now only 1500 km from Earth’s surface, the spacecraft passes through both radiation belts in its orbit.
+Because the lowest point of Integral’s orbit is now only 1,500 km (930 mi) from Earth’s surface, the spacecraft passes through both radiation belts in its orbit.

 Integral uses ‘reaction wheels’ – wheels that store energy as they spin – to subtly control the direction the spacecraft points in without the need of thrusters.